needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/installation.md

 ### 2021.3.9f1 and later

-To install this package, follow the [installation instructions in the Unity User Manual](https://docs.unity3d.com/2021.3/Documentation/Manual/upm-ui-install.html).
+To install this package (minimum version: 2.0.4), follow the [installation instructions in the Unity User Manual](https://docs.unity3d.com/2021.3/Documentation/Manual/upm-ui-install.html).

 ### 2021.3.8f1 and earlier